artefactual/archivematica/CONTRIBUTING.md

 When in doubt: document!
 Python's [PEP 257](https://www.python.org/dev/peps/pep-0257/) document provides a useful guideline for docstring style.
 Generally, prefer using [Sphinx-compatible docstrings](http://pythonhosted.org/an_example_pypi_project/sphinx.html#function-definitions).
+More [examples](http://sphinx-doc.org/domains.html#info-field-lists) and [attributes to use](http://sphinx-doc.org/domains.html#the-python-domain) can be found on the Sphinx website.